Leynse/SFINCS/docs/input.rst

 Infiltration
 ----------------------

+Infiltration can significantly alter the amount of flooding when including precipitation.
+SFINCS allows the specification of a uniform constant value, spatially varying constant value or the Curve Number method.
+The Curve Number is a generally used method to determine what parts of falling rainfall can infiltrate or will run-off, hereby a limited time component is taken into account as well.

 Infiltration is specified with either constant in time values in mm/hr (both uniform and spatially varying), or using a Curve Number method (only spatially varying).

 Spatially uniform constant in time: